massimocaprinali/cloud-foundry-public/ha-dr.md

 Not every app will require the capability to monitor app performance but most will benefit.
 Monitoring will ensure that your app will keep up with the usage load.

 {{site.data.keyword.ibmcf_notm}} can [dynamically scale](/docs/cloud-foundry-public?topic=cloud-foundry-public-autoscale_cloud_foundry_apps) your app instances as usage changes over time.
 Autoscaling automatically increases or decreases the capacity of your app.
-The number of app instances are dynaically adjusted based on defined policies.
+The number of app instances are dynamically adjusted based on defined policies.

 ## Try it out